awtrix/AWTRIX2.0-Docs/en-en/pcb.md

 ### 1. components at a glance
 [B4J](../assets/manualPicture/mainboard/overview.jpg)
-- The touch sensors and the DFPlayer are optical parts.
+- The touch sensors as well as the DFPlayer are optical parts and are not necessarily required for operation.
 - For soldering the components a soldering iron including solder is needed.
-- When assembling, one works from the order from the small to the large components.
+- When assembling you work your way from the small to the large components.

 ### 2. resistors (R1, R2, R3)
 [B4J](../assets/manualPicture/mainboard/resistors.jpg)